 Tonight I had some pork cutlets.
 Here's what I did.
 Every single person in the family devoured it and asked for seconds.
 That is an accomplishment.

-While the coals are burning down to the proper temperature, rub the pork with ground cumin, ground cinnamon, and freshly ground smoked sea salt.
+While the coals are burning down to the proper temperature, rub the pork with ground cumin, ground cinnamon, ground coriander, and freshly ground smoked sea salt.

 Then make a quick chutney.
 One thing I like to do is tie in flavors between dishes.
-Since I used ground cumin in the rub on the meat, I used fresh cilantro in the chutney because, it's all the same plant - cilantro is the leafy herb, coriander is the seed, and cumin is the seed in powdered form.
+Since I used ground coriander in the rub on the meat, I used fresh cilantro in the chutney because it's all the same plant.
 Why the different names?
 I have no idea.

 For the chutney...